 Building Occupant Warning System

-The Building Code of Australia specifies a building occupant warning system to be provided when the BCA requires a smoke hazard management system to be installed in the building.
-The building occupant warning system must be capable of alerting all occupants in all parts of the building to evacuate the building in an emergency.
-A building surveyor/ building certifier would nominate the building occupant warning system as an essential safety measure in under each state’s building legislation.
+The Building Code of Australia specifies that a building occupant warning system is to be provided when the BCA requires a smoke hazard management system to be installed in the building.
+The warning system must be capable of alerting all of the occupants in all parts of the building to evacuate the building in an emergency.
+A building surveyor/ building certifier would nominate the warning system as an essential safety measure under each state’s building legislation.

-FSP can design your Building Occupant Warning System to the following Australia Standards:
+FSP can design the Occupant Warning System for your building to the following Australia Standards:

 - AS 1670.1-2004 Fire detection, warning, control and intercom systems – System design, installation and commissioning – Fire

 - AS1670.4-2004 Fire detection, warning, control and intercom systems – System design, installation and commissioning – Sound systems and intercom systems for emergency purposes (aka EWIS)

 - AS 1259.1-1990 Acoustics – Sound level meters – Non-integrating

 Fire Safety Practitioners (FSP) is an Australian owned network site that provides a range of affordable fire design and installation services for building owners and developers.

 Contact FSP by completing our online form for a FREE consultation and quote regarding our design services in NSW.